What is a Google Business Profile (previously Google My Business) Page?

 - “Management of Ratings”

 - I did not press this issue while I was on the phone with him, but I’m guessing they do positive review stuffing that in the long run will hurt your business.
-How this is done is by being in control of multiple Google Plus/Gmail accounts and leaving positive ratings on a Google My Business page for a specific company.
+How this is done is by being in control of multiple Google Plus/Gmail accounts and leaving positive ratings on a Google Business Profile (previously Google My Business) page for a specific company.

 - High-pressure sales tactics.